HardlyDifficult/Tutorials/Chapter5.md

 <details><summary>How</summary>

+ - Open menu Window -> Animator.
+ - Select a hammer.
- - Double click the animation.
+ - Right click -> Create State -> Empty.
+ - Select the box which appeared and in the Inspector name it "Idle".
  - Create new Empty State, name it "Idle".
  - Right click and 'Set as Layer Default State'.